arc64/www.tecks.co.nz/books/important-learning-and-teaching-events/classroom-and-context-variables/the-context-provided-by-schools-and-classrooms/the-number-of-antisocial-children-in-the-class.md

 ---
+has_children: false
 layout: default
+nav_order: 6
-title: "The number of antisocial children in the class "
+title: 'The number of antisocial children in the class '
-nav_order: Thenumberofantisocialchildrenintheclass
-has_children: false
 ---
 # The number of antisocial children in the class